-For 2021 entry, we are expanding the offer guarantee so if you get an ATAR or selection rank of 87.00 or above you are guaranteed a place in a wide range of courses.
-More competitive courses are guaranteed at an ATAR or selection rank of 93.00 or above.
-Check your course information to find out if your course is included.
+If you get an ATAR or a selection rank of 87.00 or above you are guaranteed a place in a wide range of courses.
+More competitive courses are guaranteed at an ATAR or a selection rank of 93.00 or above.
+Check to find out if your course is included.

 You need to have three years or more of work experience to get a selection rank suitable for entry to our courses.
 If you don’t have this level of work experience, you might like to consider the Special Tertiary Admissions Test (STAT) to improve your rank, or other study to give you a new selection rank.

 Include your employment experience on your application if you've spent at least six months in full-time paid employment (or equivalent).

 You'll need to provide an official statement from your employer confirming your employment.